The Goddess (1934 film): Plot

-An unnamed single mother (Ruan Lingyu) works as a prostitute to support herself and her baby son in 1930s Shanghai.
-One night, fleeing from a police sweep, she runs into the room of a thug called, "the Boss", (Zhang Zhizhi) who then forces her to have sex with him in exchange for hiding her from the police.
+An unnamed single mother works as a prostitute to support herself and her baby son in 1930s Shanghai.
+One night, fleeing from a police sweep, she runs into the room of a thug called, "the Boss", who then forces her to have sex with him in exchange for hiding her from the police.

 She agrees and later, the Boss, with two of his henchmen, tracks her down and shows up at her place and claims her as his own private property.
 From then on, he steals all her earnings to finance his gambling habit.
 The mother attempts to flee, to avoid him and find a respectable job, by moving to a new apartment.
 However, after pawning her jewelry to buy a toy for her son, she returns home to find out that the Boss tracked her down again.
 He threatens her, frightening her by claiming to have sold her son and the mother decides to submit to him again to retrieve her son.
 While living with the thug, she secretly stashes her nights’ earnings behind a hole in the wall, in order to provide her son with an education.

 After years, she enrolls her son in a private school.
 But soon after, other kids at school begin to bully him and call him a "bastard" and the parents also learn that the boy's mother is a prostitute, which leads them to send reproachful letters to the school, demanding the school to expel the boy, complaining that they cannot allow their children to study together with a child from mother with a disreputable profession.
 Without a choice, the principal pays a visit to the goddess’ home to investigate the accusations of her profession, but the rumors prove to be true.
 As he sets his mind on expelling the boy, he is swayed by the mother's genuine love for her son and her heartfelt cries, questioning why her son cannot receive what is best for him.
 Realizing his mistake, the principal goes back to the school to convince other members of the school committee but they do not listen to him.
 Upon his failure, the principal resigns from his position and the boy's expulsion goes through.